Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation

 \subsection{Motivating Application: Dataset Search}

-Before presenting the technical details of our results and discussing related work, we detail one application that could benefit from the proposed sketches, and helps illustrate the importance of obtaining bounds for inner product estimation that are sensitive to the number of overlapping non-zero entries in $\bv{a}$ and $\bv{b}$.
+Before presenting the technical details of our results and discussing related work, we detail one application that could benefit from our proposed sketches, and helps illustrate the importance of obtaining bounds for inner product estimation that are sensitive to the number of overlapping non-zero entries in $\bv{a}$ and $\bv{b}$.
 Specifically, we consider the problem of \emph{dataset search} which has received increasing attention in recent years~\cite{LehmbergEtAl:2014,ZhuDengNargesianMiller:2019,YangZhangZhang:2019,ZhuNargesianPu:2016,FernandezMinNava:2019,SantosBessaChirigati:2021,SantosBessaMusco:2022}.

 Suppose that a data scientist wants to understand the reasons for fluctuations in taxi ridership in New York City in 2022.
 The analyst only has a table containing two columns: a \textit{date} column and the \emph{number of taxi rides} taken on that day.
 In order to carry out the analysis, she needs to find other tables, either in her organization's data lake or in public repositories like NYC Open Data (which contain thousands of datasets \cite{New-York:2022}), that would bring in other relevant variables when joined with the original~table.
-For example, the analyst might hope to find weather data or a list of holidays and local festivals, which can impact ridership.
+For example, the analyst might hope to find weather data, which can impact taxi ridership.
 Moreover, she would like to find relevant factors that she \emph{might not think of on her own}, in an \emph{automatic way}.